 At the beginning of the 19th century, the damages done to the Drachenfels had become alarming.
 In 1826, part of the walls of the ruin crumbled.
 Two years later the Prussian authorities ordered all the Drachenfels quarries closed.
 In 1829, the Drachenfels was classified as historical monument and thereby put under preservation order.
 In 1836, the Prussian Government bought the upper part of the Drachenfels with the ruin, for its protection.

 Pre-March, a time of restoration

-Yet, in spite of all beauty and Rhine romanticism it was a time of political oppression and dire poverty.
+Yet, despite all beauty and Rhine romanticism, it was a time of political oppression and dire poverty.
 Therefore, we refer to the years between 1815 and 1848 as “time of restoration” or “Pre-March” (in German Vormärz), with regard to the March Revolution of 1848.

 More than anyone else, the Austrian statesman Prince Metternich dominated this time.
 In his eyes, freedom of opinion, freedom of the press and freedom of assembly as well as the struggle for national unity meant agitation and a threat to security.
 Therefore, he and other princes oppressed them by might and main.

 They prohibited the Burschenschaft student movement, who struggled for a unified German nation and a progressive, liberal political system.
 State authorities put professors and students under supervision, and censored newspapers and books.
 Suspicious persons were considered demagogues and prosecuted.
 Among them were men of great merits like the Prussian statesman and reformer Freiherr von und zum Stein, General Gneisenau and Professor Ernst Moritz Arndt from Bonn.